 them as soon as possible.
 In many cases, simply finding out that your baby has the

 condition and making diet or lifestyle changes will allow your child to cope with

 the metabolic disorder and live a healthy life.

 One of these disorders is known as phenylketonuria, or PKU.
 The blood test for PKU

 finds out if your baby's body can process a substance called phenylalanine.
 Many foods

-or her blood and tissue.
+blood and tissue.
 Undiagnosed, PKU can cause permanent brain damage.